 Special Issue: If the child needs a service not covered by Medicaid, the judge may order that a physician assess the need for the service, if that has not already been done.
 Also, the judge may order the service and DFPS will seek that service through a private pay contract.
 When entering orders for services that are not covered by Medicaid, a judge might consider drafting an order that provides DFPS the maximum flexibility in contracting because a particular provider may not be in the position to fulfill the contract as dictated by the court order.
-Also, a copy of the signed order should be sent via fax to Superior at 1-866-702-4837.
+Also, a copy of the signed order should be sent via fax to Superior at 1-866-702-4837 or the court order can be escalated through the DFPS Well Being Specialist who works directly with the STAR Health Liaison.